jojo61/vdr-plugin-softhdodroid/README.md

 A software and GPU emulated UHD output device plugin for VDR.

-    o Video hardware decoder ODROID
+    o Video hardware decoder Amlogic
-    o Audio FFMpeg / Alsa / Analog o Audio FFMpeg / Alsa / Digital o Audio Amp control via CEC
+    o Audio FFMpeg / Alsa / Analog o Audio FFMpeg / Alsa / Digital o Audio Amp/TV control via CEC
     o HDMI/SPDIF pass-through
     o Suspend / Dettach

-This is a Device driver for Odroid-n2(plus) Hardware.
-SD, HD and UHD is working.
+This is a Device driver for Amlogic Hardware.
+SD, HD and UHD is suported.
+Working devices are: Odroid-N2+, Tanix X3, X96Max+ and almost all other devices where Coreelec is working.

 Good luck
 jojo61